Activities to replace Owl Prowl in 2020

 Raptor webinars, Outdoor Family Experiences, and social media posts replace traditional Owl Prowl event in 2020

-The traditional one-night Owl Prowl is cancelled for 2020, as part of the Ausable Bayfield Conservation Authority (ABCA) response during the current coronavirus (COVID-19) pandemic, but the conservation authority is offering activities for the entire month of November to replace the popular event this year.
+The traditional one-night Owl Prowl is cancelled for 2020, as part of the Ausable Bayfield Conservation Authority (ABCA) response during the current coronavirus (COVID-19) pandemic, but the conservation authority is offering activities for the entire month of November, and into December, to replace the popular event this year.

 Ausable Bayfield Conservation is making November Birds of Prey month.
 Raptors are meat-eating birds of prey and include owls, hawks, eagles, and falcons and they play a very important role in our local ecosystem, according to ABCA.